 OKR’s Key Results are the measurements of the Objectives.
 If you get a Key Result, it must contribute to one of the Objectives.
 OKR’s Key Results provide an indication of the Objective’s progress.
 They should be SMART: specific, measurable, achievable, relevant and time-bound.
-They can also be defined as ‘action results’, i.e. something that needs to be done (not measured).
+Alternatively, Key Results can be defined as ‘action results’, as concrete deliverables.

 Like OGSM, OKR originated from Management by Objectives.
 While Management by Objectives was conceived by Peter Drucker, Andrew Grove first spoke about OKR in his book High Output Management.
-When Andrew Grove founded his own company ‘Intel’, he also introduced this way of goal management in his own company.
+When Andrew Grove founded his own company, Intel, he also introduced this method of goal management at his own company.
 At Intel, John Doerr got to know and work with the method.
-John Doerr eventually introduced this method to Google, and nowadays the OKR method is used by many large companies such as Spotify and Netflix.
+John Doerr eventually introduced OKR to Google, and nowadays the OKR method is used by large companies worldwide including Spotify and Netflix.

 Why use OKR?

-OKR is a proven method that is very easy to master and offers quick benefits to anyone who needs to set and reach goals as part of their work.
-Because it helps you translate your organization’s vision and mission into measurable goals, using OKR makes it easier for people to understand what their work is contributing to.
-However, it should also be pointed out that OKR is a more restrictive strategic method than something like OGSM, which expands the framework with Strategies and leading indicators.
+OKR is a proven method used around the world.
+It’s very easy to understand and can offer quick benefits to organisations looking to become more goal-focused.
+OKR can benefit anyone who needs to set and reach goals as part of their work.
+Because it helps you translate your organization’s vision and mission into measurable goals, OKR helps people understand what their work is contributing to.
+However, it should also be pointed out that OKR has some limitations compared to its upgrade, OGSM.

 How does OKR compare to OGSM?